Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Kent Nagano also was music director of the Opéra de Lyon from 1988 to 1998.
 He served as principal conductor of the Hallé Orchestra in Manchester from 1992 to 1999.
 During his tenure, he received criticism for his expensive and ambitious programming, as well as his conducting fees.
 However, poor financial management at the orchestra separately contributed to the fiscal troubles of the orchestra.
 His contract was not renewed after 1999.
 He became principal conductor and artistic director of the Deutsches Symphonie-Orchester Berlin in 2000, and served in this position until 2006.
 He made a number of recordings with the orchestra, including selections of L.v.
 Beethoven, Arnold Schoenberg, Anton Bruckner, Alexander von Zemlinsky, and Gustav Mahler.

 Kent Nagano became principal conductor at Los Angeles Opera (LA Opera) starting from the 2001-2002 season.
 In May 2003, he was named the LA Opera's first ever Music Director, and retained this position through 2006.
 He has been a regular guest at the Salzburg Festival, where he premiered Kaija Saariaho's L'Amour de loin in 2000.
 He also conducted the world premiere of John Adams' The Death of Klinghoffer in Brussels.
-He became the music director of the Orchestre Symphonique de Montréal in 2006 and of the Bavarian State Opera in 2006, where his current contracts with each organisation are through 2011.
+He became Music Director of the Orchestre Symphonique de Montréal in 2006 and of the Bavarian State Opera in 2006, where his current contracts with each organisation are through 2011.
 His contract with the Bavarian State Opera does not allow him to be the music director of another opera company.
 He is also one of the Russian National Orchestra's Conductor Collegium.

 Kent Nagano is married to the pianist Mari Kodama, and they have one daughter.